« State-specific resources Delaware

 Construction Lien Waivers in Delaware

-Required Format: Delaware does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Delaware does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Delaware does not require waivers to be notarized.
+Required notarization: Delaware does not require waivers to be notarized.

 Delaware statutes do not provide specific forms or requirements for lien waivers.
 Parties may negotiate waivers by contract, but caution should be used to ensure they comply with general contract principles.